Shrimp Zoodle Scampi

 Ingredients Needed

-- Fresh Zucchini - Just cut off the ends, don't worry about that skin, keep it on!
+- Fresh Zucchini – Wash and just cut off the ends, don’t worry about that skin you can keep it on for when you zoodle!

 - Shrimp – Raw or Frozen, but just make sure that they’ve been peeled and deveined.
 See here for notes about which is best to use and why.

-- Chicken Stock - You're making your own, right?
-And clarifying it, right?
+- Chicken Stock – You’re making your own, right?
+And clarifying it?
+You can also use some veggie stock or, if you have it, shrimp stock.

 - Fresh Garlic – Do we ever cook without it?

-- Butter, lemon juice, salt, and Parmesan cheese - All key to a good scampi.
+- Butter, Lemon juice, Lemon Zest, Salt – All key to a good scampi.

 Easy to Make